Spain and Iraq will face off at Riazor on June four

 Tactical analysis: how to prepare the system against a defensive block 🧠

-The national team's coaching staff will need to adjust pressing after loss and offensive mobility to dismantle an Iraqi defense that usually drops into a mid-low block.
+The national team's coaching staff will need to adjust the press after losing possession and offensive mobility to dismantle an Iraqi defense that usually drops into a mid-low block.
 The key will be in quick ball circulation and breaking runs.
-Luis de la Fuente is expected to try variations in midfield and rotate players to evaluate alternatives for future official matches, prioritizing defensive solidity and offensive transition.
+Luis de la Fuente is expected to test variations in midfield and rotate players to evaluate alternatives for future official matches, prioritizing defensive solidity and offensive transition.

 Riazor prepares for the big event: finding parking will be the toughest test 🚗

 Fans heading to Riazor will face their own particular match: the search for parking.
-The area is expected to be congested hours before, turning the surrounding streets into a circuit of urban endurance.
+The area is expected to become congested hours in advance, turning the surrounding streets into a circuit of urban endurance.
 The RFEF recommends arriving early, although we all know that is as unrealistic a myth as thinking Iraq will set up a 4-4-2 diamond.
 Let the chaos begin.